IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_user_policy.html.markdown

 # ibm\_iam_user_policy

-Import the details of an IAM (Identity and Access Management) user policy on IBM Bluemix as a read-only data source.
+Import the details of an IAM (Identity and Access Management) user policy on IBM Cloud as a read-only data source.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage